top of page

 Programming molecular selectivity into circular material systems

 Our research orchestrates the rules of molecular recognition and programmable chemical interactions to address critical challenges where chemistry meets global infrastructure.
-Moving beyond isolated functional materials, we integrate molecular precision into comprehensive systems.
+Moving beyond isolated functional materials, we integrate molecular precision into comprehensive, systemic architectures.

-We organize our scientific endeavors into two synergistic pillars: engineering Intelligent Process & Digital Chemistry Platforms for advanced separation and analytical monitoring, and pioneering Sustainable & Circular Molecular Engineering to close the loops of both synthetic materials and natural eco-cycles.
+We organize our scientific endeavors into two synergistic pillars: pioneering Sustainable & Circular Molecular Engineering to close the loops of synthetic materials from the very point of synthesis, and engineering Intelligent Process & Interfacial Platforms to deliver advanced molecular separations, universal environmental tracking, and seamless compatibility with natural ecosystems.

 research.jpg